Want to jump straight to health insurance quotes? Compare here and find the cheapest premium with the best coverage.

 Georgia Governor Brian Kemp calls health insurance in Georgia “too dang high.”
 So he’s overhauling the individual health insurance market to lower premiums.
 But first, the federal government has to approve his proposal.
-Until then, Benzinga will help you find affordable plans.
-We’ve done some research to make it easier for you to navigate the health insurance market in the Peach State.
+Until then, Benzinga will help you find affordable plans and look over the top 5 health insurance companies in Georgia.
+We’ve done the research to make it easier for you to navigate the health insurance market and find the most affordable health insurance in Georgia.

 - Average Cost of Health Insurance in Georgia